Xilinx/VVAS/main/source/docs/common/common_plugins.rst

          true if memory is allocated using VVAS Allocator or false

-When GStreamer plug-ins are interacting with hard-kernel IP or soft-kernel, the plug-ins need physical memory addresses on an FPGA using the following API.
+When GStreamer plug-ins are interacting with hard-kernel/IP or soft-kernel, the plug-ins need physical memory addresses on an FPGA using the following API.

 .. code-block::